LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 This user account is for the normal non-admin user that you'll be logged-in by default when launching `Ubuntu`.

 > You can choose any username and password you wish - they have no bearing on your Windows username.
+Beware that when you type passwords in the terminal, you will not see what you are typing.
+This is a normal behaviour in Linux.
+Just type the password and hit <kbd>Enter</kbd>.

 When you open a new `Ubuntu` instance, you won't be prompted for your password, but **if you elevate a process using `sudo`, you will need to enter your password**, so make sure you choose a password you can easily remember!
 On `Ubuntu`, every user can do admin tasks such as installing software, but they have to use the magic `sudo` word and input the password.
 This tells `Ubuntu` that you will be acting as admin in the next moments.

 ## Opening the WSL terminal